 PFOA and PFOS repel water and oil.
 They are in a large variety of consumer products including: rain gear, microwave popcorn bags, frying pans, light bulbs, hair straighteners, dental floss, carpet, sofas, waterproof mascaras, and the list goes on.

 The PFOA Stewardship Program phased out PFOA and PFOS, between 2005 to 2015.
-Even though, PFOA and PFOS was phased out in the US due to health concerns there are still other countries manufacturing this substance.
+Even though PFOA and PFOS were phased out in the US due to health concerns there are still other countries manufacturing this substance.

 Non Stick Health Concerns